SiliconLabs/wfx-fullMAC-driver/wf200_driver/doxygen/docs/wf200_fmac_driver/wf200_host_req.md

 ```c
 sl_status_t wf200_host_transmit_frame( wf200_buffer_t* frame );
 ```
-You can refer to the start up indication structure to retrieve the number of available input buffers (NumInpChBufs in ::HiStartupIndBody_t ).
+You can refer to the startup indication structure to retrieve the number of available input buffers (NumInpChBufs in ::HiStartupIndBody_t ).

 ## WF200 receive frame loop